Home » Quail Species » Bobwhite Quail Hunting » The Best Shot Size and Chokes for Bobwhite Quail

-Nowadays, I use a 20 Gauge, Beretta 686 Silver Pigeon chambered in Skeet and Modified, Under-Over respectively.
+Nowadays, I use a 20-gauge, over-under Beretta 686 Silver Pigeon choked in skeet and modified, respectively.
 When I walk out into the uplands with a 30-inch barrel, I have a bad habit of slinging my gun over my shoulder a little too confidently.
 Why?
-Because the gun is a nice piece and I can trust that my #6 shot Kent Cartridge loads will consistently drop the explosive, bobwhite quail.
-If you really want to be picky about it, I prefer to shoot my game birds with steel shot.
-I personally just don’t want lead in my meat but that part is really up to you.
+Because the gun is a nice piece and I can trust that my No. 6 shot Kent Cartridge loads will consistently drop the explosive, bobwhite quail.

 Wild Game Recipes: Spicy Brandy Cranberry Glazed Quail

 Configuring your shot size, pattern, choke and barrel length as well as studying the habits of the birds themselves all come together to make a complete and successful hunting experience.
-Hunting ethically understanding all aspects of your shotgun including the best shot size and gauge, and with respect to King Bob, I would rather chase game birds in a dignified and ethical manner.
-That means shooting #6 shot (preferably steel) through any gauge .410 through 12, choosing a Skeet and/or Modified Choke configuration, as well as bringing along an enthusiastic pup that will find and retrieve your game.
+Hunting ethically is understanding all aspects of your shotgun including the best shot size and gauge, and with respect to Bob, I would rather chase game birds in a dignified and ethical manner.
+That means shooting No. 6 shot (preferably steel) through any gauge, .410 through 12, choosing a skeet and/or modified choke configuration, as well as bringing along an enthusiastic pup that will find and retrieve your game.

 Durrell Smith is a 28 year old Georgia native, visual artist, wing shooter, and dog handler.
 While creating compelling ink and watercolor illustrations based on his field experiences and hunting dogs, he also runs a podcast called The Gun Dog Notebook, which can be found on iTunes and Soundcloud.
 Aside from hunting upland game and waterfowl, he participates in Hunt Tests with his Labrador Retriever.
 As a first generation hunter, Durrell seeks to learn and contribute to the community by connecting with visionaries and veterans within the bird dog community who are willing to share stories and knowledge about the various breeds, creating a bridge to welcome new and novice dog handlers to the gun dog community.